enriquepablo/modus_ponens/README.md

 knowledge bases made up of
 facts and rules compliant with the provided PEG.

-We might approach modus_ponens from 3 different traditional, established perspectives:
+We might approach modus_ponens from different traditional, established perspectives:

+* It can be approached from the perspective of (external) DSLs (domain specific languages). modus_ponens can be seen as a DSL engine, where the user prescribes the syntax of the language through a PEG, and modus_ponens adds the ability to produce rules with conditions and consequences formed according to the provided PEG;
+* It can be approached from the perspective of knowledge representation and reasonging (KRR);
-* modus_ponens can be understood from the perspective of logic programming, and be compared to the likes of Prolog or CLIPS;
+* modus_ponens can be understood from the perspective of logic programming, and be compared to the likes of CLIPS or Jess (or even Prolog);
 * It can also be seen as a tool for data analysis, and be compared to SQL engines and other data structuring schemes;
-* And it can be compared to the rules engines behind bussiness rules management systems, such as Drools or JRules.
+* It can be compared to the rules engines behind bussiness rules management systems, such as Drools or JRules.

+TODO: Add the pending work to provide finished tools for each of the provided perspectives.

+### From the perspective of DSLs.

+modus_ponens can be seen as a tool for producing DSLs.
+Using the terminology of model driven engineering, it might be said that modus_ponens is the metamodel, comprised of a PEG engine and an implementation of logical connectives and varibales that can produce rules out of any provided PEG.
+Then, modus_ponens plus a given PEG would correspond to a model, and a knowledge base built on top of the given PEG would correspond to an original.
+This means that the space of models that can be derived from modus_ponens as a metamodel is only bound by the limits of PEGs in describing languages, which are practically inexistent, thus making modus_ponens a truly universal DSL engine.

+### From the perspective of KRR.

+modus_ponens is able to hold knowledge structured in whatever possible form, since, practically, any language can be described in a PEG; and whatever the PEG used, modus_ponens allows to add rules according to the PEG.
+Thus, modus_ponens allows a user to represent any kind of knowledge in the most effective way, and reason about it imposing appropriate rules.

 ### From the perspective of logic programming.